Outdoor Fire Safety

 Stage 1

-• Use of wood or charcoal grills and propane or white gas stoves is permitted.
+• Use of wood or charcoal grills is not allowed.

-• Smoking is prohibited, except within an enclosed vehicle or building, a developed recreation site or while stopped in an area at least three feet in diameter that is barren or cleared of all flammable materials.
+• Smoking is prohibited, except within an enclosed vehicle or building, a developed recreation site, or while stopped in an area at least three feet in diameter that is barren or cleared of all flammable materials.

 Stage 2